Introduction

 Objective

-How Run it Twice works
+How to Run it Twice works.

-Here's how running it twice typically works -
+Here's how running it twice typically works:

 Initiating the Agreement